Cosmology of Single Species Hidden Dark Matter: Summary and conclusion

 \section{Summary and conclusion}

-We have studied the cosmological phenomenology of a hidden dark matter model with its own thermal evolution in the context of conserved comoving particle number and comoving entropy.
-We investigate the impact of cases with different quantum statistics and an initial chemical potential that controls particle occupation number, and in which the dark matter is either in its own thermal equilibrium or free streaming.
-We found that different cases exhibit similar background evolution as long as the initial chemical potential is nonpositive, which can be well approximated by a set of functions with only one additional parameter (compared to the $\Lambda$CDM case): the characteristic scale factor $\hat{a}$ that determines the time of the relativistic-to-nonrelativistic transition.
-For a given $\hat{a}$, cosmological phenomenology is insensitive to the particle mass, initial temperature, and intrinsic degrees of freedom, and only weakly depends on the initial chemical potential, whether the dark matter is a fermion or boson, and whether it is in equilibrium or free streaming.
+We have explored the cosmological phenomenology of a hidden dark matter model with its own thermal evolution, assuming a conserved comoving particle number and comoving entropy.
+We examined various scenarios characterized by different quantum statistics, an initial chemical potential that controls particle occupation number, and whether the dark matter remains in kinetic equilibrium or transitions to free streaming.

+Our findings indicate that different cases exhibit similar background evolution as long as the initial chemical potential is nonpositive.
+This evolution can be well approximated by a set of functions with only one additional parameter beyond the standard $\Lambda$CDM framework: the transition scale factor $a_{\rm T}^w$, which governs the relativistic-to-nonrelativistic transition.
+For a fixed $a_{\rm T}^w$, the cosmological phenomenology is largely insensitive to the dark matter particle mass, initial temperature, and intrinsic degrees of freedom.
+It depends only weakly on the initial chemical potential, the particle’s quantum statistics (fermion vs. boson), and whether it remains in kinetic equilibrium or becomes free streaming.

-On the perturbation level, we treat the equilibrium case and free-streaming case differently by turning off or on a viscosity parameter.
-But here again, we find that both cases have similar effects on cosmological observations.
-For large scales relevant to observations of the CMB temperature and polarization, the effects of hidden dark matter are equivalent to an additional correlated CDI perturbation mode with a specific isocurvature spectrum index.
-For smaller scales, the matter power spectrum is significantly suppressed, which is a typical feature when the dark matter has some velocity dispersion or pressure to stabilize against linear growth and nonlinear gravitational collapse.
-At nonlinear scales, we studied phenomenology by calculating the halo mass function using the extended Press-Schechter formalism.
-Due to the suppression of the matter power spectrum at small scales, the number of small halos at all redshifts is significantly reduced below a mass scale $M_{\rm{sup}}$ that depends on the transition scale factor.
+At the perturbation level, we treated the kinetic equilibrium and free-streaming cases separately but found that both yield similar effects on cosmological observables.
+The CMB power spectra exhibit characteristic modifications, notably an enhancement of temperature anisotropies on large scales.
+At smaller scales, the matter power spectrum is significantly suppressed—a typical feature when dark matter possesses velocity dispersion or pressure, preventing gravitational collapse.
+At nonlinear scales, we investigated structure formation by computing the halo mass function using the extended Press-Schechter formalism.
+Due to the suppression of the matter power spectrum at small scales, the abundance of low-mass halos is significantly reduced across all redshifts.
+This suppression occurs below a characteristic mass scale $M_{1/2}$, which depends on the transition scale factor.